- What are cash flow KPIs and why do they matter?

 Cash flow KPIs and profitability reflect different aspects of financial health, and confusing the two can lead to poor decisions.
 Common misconceptions include:

-- Profit equals cash: Profit includes noncash items like depreciation and timing differences in revenue recognition, while cash flow shows what’s actually available to spend
+- Profit equals cash: Profit includes noncash items such as depreciation and timing differences in revenue recognition, while cash flow shows what's actually available to spend

-- Revenue growth guarantees liquidity: Fast growth can increase cash strain when receivables grow faster than collections or inventory scales ahead of sales
+- Revenue growth guarantees liquidity: Fast growth can increase cash strain when receivables grow more quickly than collections or inventory scales ahead of sales

 - Cash issues only affect struggling businesses: Many growing companies face cash shortfalls precisely because expansion outpaces working capital